MSc/PhD Computational Biology and Bioinformatics

 - Proof of proficiency English if the applicants native language is not English and he/she has no English degree

 - Official description of the modules (only for applicants who have not graduated at the University of Göttingen), can also be submitted as link to the electronic documents.

 - Letter of Motivation

-- Applicants from China additionally have to supply an APS of the German embassy if they are accepted.
+- Applicants from China and India additionally have to supply an APS of the German embassy if they are accepted.
 We recommend to apply for it as early as possible as it is required for enrolment.

 The documents should be uploaded within the application period via the Universities upload portal.

-The online assessment test is part of the ranking procedure and is placed after the application period has ended on 15th May.
+The online assessment test is part of the ranking procedure.
 It is mandatory for all applicants of MSc Computational Biology.
-You will be invited by an email to the participate in the test within the period of one week.
+You will be invited by an email to the participate in the test if your application fulfilled our requirements.